nunit/nunitlite/README.txt

 COPYRIGHT AND LICENSE

-NUnitLite is Copyright © 2013, Charlie Poole and is licensed under the MIT license.
+NUnitLite is Copyright 2004-2013, Charlie Poole and is licensed under the MIT license.

 A copy of the license is distributed with the program in the file LICENSE.txt and is also available at http://www.opensource.org/licenses/mit-license.php.

-NUNitLite is based on ideas in NUnit, but not on the NUnit implementation.
+NUnitLite is based on ideas in NUnit, but not on the NUnit implementation.
 In addition, some code developed in NUnitLite was subsequently contributed to the NUnit project, where it is available under the NUnit license.
 Subsequently, some (but not all) of the newer NUnit features were ported back to NUnitLite.

 ATTRIBUTES

-NUnitLite supports most of the same attributes as NUnit 2.6.
+NUnitLite supports most of the same attributes as NUnit 2.6.2.
 	CategoryAttribute
 	CombinatorialAttribute
 	CultureAttribute